Municipal Solid Waste (MSW) to Energy Generation

 • The output gas can be used for heat application or electricity generation.

-• The volume of wastes reduces
+• The volume of waste reduces

 However, every process has its advantages and disadvantages, and according to it, an industry can be built.
 Some of the advantages and disadvantages of incineration are-